Vocal pedagogy

 Vocal pedagogy is the study of the art and science of voice instruction.
-It is used in the teaching of singing and assists in defining what singing is, how singing works, and how proper singing technique is accomplished.
+It is used in the teaching of singing and assists in defining what singing is, how singing works, and how singing technique is accomplished.

 Vocal pedagogy covers a broad range of aspects of singing, ranging from the physiological process of vocal production to the artistic aspects of interpretation of songs from different genres or historical eras.
 Typical areas of study include: